GMCCOFFICE/GMCC-mining-1st-Batch-Project/README.md

       <button type="submit">Submit Registration</button>
     </form>
-Your registration verification after 72 hours and will provide a userid and pin on registered phone number and gmail account.
+Your registration verification within 72 hours and will provide a userid and pin on registered phone number and gmail account.